Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

 H<sub>a</sub> : MechaCar prototypes' average city and highway fuel efficiency is statistically above or below the competitor's vehicles.

 ### Statistical Test Used for Hypothesis

 The best statistical test to test our hypothesis would be the two-sample t-test method.
 This t-test is widely used to test whether the unknown population means of two groups are equal or not.
-In addition, the ggplot2 library would be used to create a boxplot and show the potential spread between diffrent vehicles.
+In addition, the ggplot2 library would be used to create a boxplot and show the potential spread between different vehicles.

 ### Data Needed to Run Statistical Test

  Fuel efficiency data from 25 to 40 individual cars would be a suitable choice to create a sample size of data for each car in the class type.